-Georgia College is a campus affiliate of The American Democracy Project (ADP), a multi-campus initiative focused on public higher education’s role in preparing the next generation of informed, engaged citizens for our democracy.
+Georgia College & State University is a campus affiliate of The American Democracy Project (ADP), a multi-campus initiative focused on public higher education’s role in preparing the next generation of informed, engaged citizens for our democracy.
 The project began in 2003 as an initiative of the American Association of State Colleges and Universities (AASCU), in partnership with The New York Times.
 The Georgia College American Democracy Project engages students, faculty, staff, and area citizens in civil discourse around topics of public interest and active participation in democracy through several projects described below.
-Students can join the American Democracy Project through OrgSync.
+Students can join the American Democracy Project through GC Connect.

 Projects of the GC American Democracy Project